maxja/book-go-lang/README.md

 `append` function another builtin function that allows slice to grow in size.
-It's a pure function, that accepts 2 or more arguments, where the first one is a slice and the rest are values required to fit in this slice, and returns result of operation.
+It's a pure function, that accepts 2 or more arguments, where the first one is a slice and the rest are a new appendable elements, and it returns a result of the operation.

 ```
 x = append(x, 1, 2, 3, 4)